citusdata/citus_docs/develop/integrations.rst

 -------

 * At the time of this writing, kafka-sink-pg-json requires Kafka version 0.9 or earlier.
-* The kafka-sink-pg-json connector config file does not provide a way to connect with SSL support, so this tool will not work with Citus Cloud which requires secure connections.
+* The kafka-sink-pg-json connector config file does not provide a way to connect with SSL support, so this tool will not work with our :ref:`cloud_topic`, which requires secure connections.
 * A malformed JSON string in the Kafka topic will cause the tool to become stuck.
 Manual intervention in the topic is required to process more events.

 Ingesting Data from Spark